swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 ### Disabling dynamic enforcement.

-We should add an attribute which allows dynamic enforcement to be downgraded to an unsafe-pointer-style undefined-behavior rule on a variable-by-variable basis.
-This will allow programmers to opt out of the expense of dynamic enforcement when it is known to be unnecessary (e.g. because exclusivity is checked at some higher level) or when the performance burden is simply too great.
+We could add an attribute which allows dynamic enforcement to be downgraded to an unsafe-pointer-style undefined-behavior rule on a variable-by-variable basis.
+This would allow programmers to opt out of the expense of dynamic enforcement when it is known to be unnecessary (e.g. because exclusivity is checked at some higher level) or when the performance burden is simply too great.

+There is some concern that adding this attribute might lead to over-use and that we should only support it if we are certain that the overheads cannot be reduced in some better way.

 Since the rule still applies, and it's merely no longer being checked, it makes sense to borrow the "checked" and "unchecked" terminology